crypto-com/thaler/README.md

 * *dev-utils*: currently a minimal development tool for generating genesis.json

-* *signer-[cli|core|rpc]*: work-in-progress infrastructure for client code, such as wallet implementations and third party integrations.

 * *client-[common|index|core|rpc]*: Client backend implementation for transaction creation and wallet management.
 Follow these links for more details:
   - [client-common](./client-common/README.md)